Nesterov acceleration in benignly non-convex landscapes: Introduction

 \subsection{Previous work}

 Gradient-based optimization was first proposed by \citet{cauchy1847methode} in form of the gradient descent algorithm.
 Over a century later, momentum-based `accelerated' algorithms were introduced by \citet{hestenes1952methods} for convex quadratic functions and by \citet{nesterov_original} for general smooth and convex objective functions.
 Nesterov's work was generalized to non-smooth convex optimization by \citet{beck2009fast} and to stochastic smooth convex optimization among others by \citet{nemirovski2009robust, shamir2013stochastic, jain2019making, laborde2020lyapunov} for additive noise and by \citet{liu2018mass, even2021continuized, vaswani2019fast, gupta2023achieving} for multiplicatively scaling noise.
-See also \citep{ghadimi2012optimal, ghadimi2013optimal} for more information on accelerated stochastic gradient methods.
+See also \citep{ghadimi2012optimal, ghadimi2013optimal} for more information on accelerated stochastic gradient methods. {While the heavy ball method is used extensively in deep learning, \cite{lessard2016analysis, goujaud2023provable} prove that it does not generally achieve accelerated convergence for smooth strongly convex functions and may even diverge -- see however \citep{kassing2024polyak} for positive results under stronger smoothness assumptions}

+{Accelerated gradient methods have been studied e.g.\ by \citet{josz2023convergence} under much weaker regularity conditions and weaker geometric conditions than (strong) convexity, namely the Kurdyka-Lojasiewicz (KL) condition.
+Under those weaker assumptions, it is at best possible to prove convergence to a local minimizer at a non-acclerated rate:} Under the (comparatively weak) Polyak-Lojasiewicz (PL) condition, {a special case of the KL condition,} \citet{yue2023lower} show that it is not possible to obtain an accelerated rate of convergence.
+A slower linear rate of convergence is established by \citet{apidopoulos2022convergence} in continuous time under the assumption that the objective function $f$ satisfies has an $L$-Lipschitz continuous gradient and satisfies the PL-inequality $2\mu\big(f - \inf f\big) \leq \|\nabla f\|^2$.
+The rate of convergence is

+A stable time-discretization can generally be attained with effective step-size $1/\sqrt{L}$ for momentum methods \citep[see][Section 2]{su2016differential}, suggesting convergence at the non-accelerated linear rate $(1-\mu/2L)^k$ in discrete time.
+To the best of our knowledge, no proof has been given yet.